UniversityOfPlymouthComputing/SoftwareEngineering/docs/level4/fileIO.md

 The the source and destination could be:

-* Terminal (keyboard or output)
+* Terminal (keyboard input or text output)
-* File on a disk
+* A File on a disk
 * A block of memory
 * A "network socket"
-* A device connected (e.g. audio playback or mouse)
+* Another connected device (e.g. audio playback or mouse)

-The pipe itself also has some properties to be aware of:
+The pipe itself also has some properties we need to be aware of:

 * Data flow is typically one-direction
 * Data ordering follows a "First In First Out" (FIFO) pattern.